Finding out that your husband has been unfaithful to you is one of the most devastating discoveries you can experience in marriage.

 The problem with that is that it will make this important conversation counterproductive.
 So breathe deeply and count to three when about to say something that you may regret down the line.

-If you don’t feel capable of being able to reign in your hot emotions, make an appointment with a marriage counselor.
-This conversation will be much healthier when done with the expert guidance of someone who has vast experience in the field of post-infidelity recovery.
+If you don’t feel capable of reigning in your hot emotions, make an appointment with a marriage counselor.
+This conversation will be much healthier when done with the expert guidance of someone with vast experience in the field of post-infidelity recovery.

 When your husband cheats, you may feel like he is holding all the power cards.
 Is he going to leave you for another woman?
 What can you do to “keep” him?
 Is he telling you he is torn between the two of you and doesn’t know what to do?

 All of this can make you feel like you are a victim.
 Guess what?
 You aren’t!
-Remind yourself that you have a say in what your future is going to look like.
+Remind yourself that you have a say in what your future will look like.
 He does not hold all the power here.

-As you move through this trauma, make yourself and your well-being a priority.
+As you progress through this trauma, prioritize yourself and your well-being.
 Now more than ever.

-Eat healthfully, caring for your insides with plenty of fresh fruit, vegetables, and whole foods.
-Do not dive head first into the Ben and Jerry’s.
-While it may feel good while it is going down, and serve as a distraction from the pain of infidelity, it will do nothing beneficial for you in the long term.
+Eat healthfully, caring for your body with plenty of fresh fruit, vegetables, and whole foods.
+Do not dive head-first into Ben and Jerry’s.
+While it may feel good while going down and distract you from the pain of infidelity, it will do nothing beneficial for you in the long term.

-Move your body with daily exercise – walk, run, dance, stretch, do yoga or pilates.
+Move your body with daily exercise – walk, run, dance, stretch, or do yoga or Pilates.
 This will keep the feel-good endorphins flowing and help burn off some of those hurt emotions.
-Hang out with good, positive people who will just sit with you when you need company.
+Hang out with good, positive people who will sit with you when you need company.